 A recommendation that is heard quite often is to accomplish at least 3,000 additional steps per day for a better health.
 This is equivalent to 2 – 2.5 kilometers (1.3 – 1.6 miles).

-It can be done easily by taking a short walk after dinner.
+It can be done easily by taking a short walk at a brisk pace after dinner.
 This kind of “digestion walk” calms also the desire for sweets or other snacks in front of the TV (see challenge week #6).

 Most people walk less than they believe

-Many people overestimate the amount of their daily activities – they think they move more than they do in reality.
+Many people overestimate the number of their daily activities – they think they move more than they do in reality.

 How using a pedometer can boost your level of activity

-One important step towards walking for weight loss is to determine how much activity you really have in your life.
+One important step towards walking is to determine how much activity you really have in your life.
 In this context, a pedometer could be a great choice.
 Many people realize only through tracking that they move much less than they would have expected.

 High motivational boost for your daily dose of sports